TO CLARIFY THE PAYMENT

 We will give you links to our facebook business page so you can see more pictures and get a better feel for the place.
-(We are also on Insta, Twitter, Pinterest and several online travel agents).
-We run an information group about the NC500 which gives tips on sights and things to do and we suggest you join that as well to help plan your days off.
+(We are also on Insta, Twitter, Pinterest and Canopy and Stars).
+We run an information group on Facebook about the NC500 which gives tips on sights and things to do and we suggest you join that as well to help plan your days off.

 English, Danish, Swedish, Norwegian.

 Accommodation depends on the time of year.
 We have a caravan that sleeps 2 in double beds, with no bathroom, but plenty of storage, and a horse lorry conversion with a bedroom at the back of the reception, and no bathroom.
 It has a double bed.
-Mattresses are futon or air mattress.
+Mattresses are futon or memory foam.

 We are on the NC500 in an area full of 5000 years of human history.
 It has inspired great authors such as JK Rowling, Tolkien, George RR Martin and more.
 We are very rural in a crofting community in The Kyle of Sutherland.
 The

 NC500 is the number 2 touring route in the world after route 66 and Scotland is the Rough Guide winner of most beautiful country in the world.
 We are on the East coast but only 45 mins from the West.
 Beaches, whisky, hill walking, food, crafts, photography opportunities are in abundance.
 The village is 2 miles away and has shops, library, gym, creperie, cafe, chemist, butchers, and post office, bus stops.
 One more mile takes you to the train station.